Marriage should be honored by all, and the marriage bed kept pure, for God will judge the adulterer and all the sexually immoral (Hebrews 13:4).

 Of course, I personally felt privileged, not only to witness the wedding but also to perform the ceremony.
 I remember distinctly during those precious moments of the solemnization, seeing the tears of joy streaming down Ms. Rice's face.
 I believe those were tears that flowed from a heart that was seeing a long-awaited dream fulfilled.

 Praise God!
 Besides making a public affirmation of their lifelong commitment to one another, those unconventional newlyweds also sent a very powerful message out that day - not only to their family but to the entire community: marriage, as God ordained it, is more than a domestic arrangement, more than a "civil union," and far more than something two people just decide to do, or not do, depending on their emotional attachment or personal convenience.

 As tough as that confrontation was, I will never regret having spoken to the couple now known as Mr. and Mrs. Brown.
-We in the Church must be not only willing, but lovingly aggressive to share God's Word with others, and we must encourage others to live by its wisdom.
-The Word reveals to us the heart of a God who always wants the best for His children, which is why God's way is the always the best way to do anything.
+Christians must be not only willing, but lovingly aggressive when it comes to sharing God's Word with others, and we must encourage others to live by its wisdom.
+The Word reveals to us the heart of a God who always wants the best for His children, which is why God's way is always the best way to do anything.

 (Editor's Note: This blog was first posted on The Stand in February of 2015)